defold/doc/docs/en/tutorials/15-puzzle.md

   </script>
 </div>

-## Setting up the project
+## Creating the project

-The first thing to do is to create a new project and do a quick clean up.
-If you already know how to do that, great.
-If you don't, head over to the [war battles tutorial](/tutorials/war-battles) and read the sections "Setting up the project" through "Cleaning the project".
-There is also an overview of the editor there that will help you find your way around if you are totally new to Defold.
+1. Start Defold.
+2. Select *New Project* on the left.
+3. Select the *From Template* tab.
+4. Select *Empty Project*
+5. Select a location for the project on your local drive.
+6. Click *Create New Project*.

-With the project cleaned up, open the *game.project* settings file and set the dimensions of the game to 512⨉512.
+Open the *game.project* settings file and set the dimensions of the game to 512⨉512.
 These dimensions will match the image you are going to use.

 ![display settings](images/15-puzzle/display_settings.png)